What Are VP9 and AV1?

 | Apple-centric team, modern hardware | HEVC in MOV or MP4 |

-| Web archive you self-host with modern players | VP9 or AV1 in WebM if you tested playback; see optimize video for web on Mac |
+| Self-hosted web archive with tested players | VP9 or AV1 in WebM after playback tests |

 | Master for editing | High bitrate H.264/HEVC or camera native |

 Match bitrate guidance and platform limits such as YouTube upload size before chasing the newest codec.
-When a stakeholder cannot play HEVC, convert HEVC to H.264 on Mac is faster than experimenting with AV1 encode times.
+When a stakeholder cannot play HEVC, convert HEVC to H.264 on Mac is usually faster than experimenting with AV1 encode times.

 - H.264 vs H.265Compare H.264 (AVC) and H.265 (HEVC) for file size, quality, compatibility, and when to pick each codec for sharing video.